 2nd Wednesday of the month 6 - 7:30 p.m.

-Talbot Hospice will be offering an ongoing monthly grief support group for those in the community grieving the loss of a loved one due to substance abuse.
+Talbot Hospice will be offering an ongoing monthly grief support group for those in the community grieving the death of a loved one due to suicide, substance abuse or addiction.

 Child Loss Support Group